 A proper working sample tells a better story than hours of discussion.
 If you’re designing complex controllers for industrial process automation, you might want to ask your client to let you observe similar controllers in action.
 It will eliminate any guesswork or future interrogation of clients as questions pop up down the line.

 Don’t be afraid to request a sample of an alternative version of the controller that you plan to design.
 Having a reference while designing is useful, especially for an industry where you have no previous experience.
 Even without any prior experience in the field, I have built reliable medical gas panels by referring to other models in the market.

 Instead of rushing to create the perfect design, quickly draft out a schematic of the electronics product.
 As you do so, you may discover areas where you are unsure or lack knowledge.
 As a , you are bound to encounter some situations you’re unfamiliar with.
 If your uncertainty relates to specific industry knowledge, get clarifications from your client before proceeding further.

 When you’re sure whether all the project requirements are fully addressed, create complete project documentation that contains the general overview, timeline, technical specifications, and the basic design diagram.
 Before you start your design, walk through the document with your client and ensure that you are both on the same page.

-The worst thing that can happen to a designer is having to make major revisions to a design when a client insists that you misinterpreted their requirements.
+The worst thing that can happen to a is having to make major revisions to a design when a client insists that you misinterpreted their requirements.
 For this reason, it’s important to clearly detail all specifications based on mutual agreement.
 Before getting started, don’t forget to ask your client to approve the document detailing all project requirements.